bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Install Boot Loader

-1. Run `pacman -Syu --noconfirm grub efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the GRUB package and CPU microcode
+1. Run `pacman -S --noconfirm grub efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the GRUB package and CPU microcode
 1. Run `mkdir /boot/efi` to create the boot directory
 1. Run `mount /dev/nvme0n1p1 /boot/efi` to mount your boot file system
 1. Run `grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB` to install GRUB for your system